chrisdietr/merchant-yapp/README.md

 ### Iframe Embedding

-This application is designed to be easily embedded in iframes, making it ideal for integration with other websites:
+This application is designed to be easily embedded in iframes, with enhanced compatibility:

 1. **Basic embedding**:
 ```html